Bayesian Knockoff Filter: Numerical Experiments

 \subsubsection{Dimensionality and Size of $\mathcal{H}_1$}

-Single knockoff methods, including the fixed-$\textbf{X}$ knockoff and the model-$\textbf{X}$ knockoff, rely their inferences on only one knockoff sample $\tilde{\mathbb{X}}$.
-As a result, these methods would lose power and stability when the size of $\mathcal{H}_1$ is small.
+Under single-knockoff methods, including the fixed-$\textbf{X}$ knockoff and the model-$\textbf{X}$ knockoff, their inferences rely upon only one knockoff sample $\tilde{\mathbb{X}}$.
+As a result, these methods may incur power loss and instability when the size of $\mathcal{H}_1$ is small.
 The multi-knockoffs method \citep{Gimenez2019b}, on the other hand, makes inference based on more than one knockoff samples.
 However, as the number of knockoff samples grows, the difference between the original features and the knockoffs would diminish, leading to power loss when the size of $\mathcal{H}_1$ is large.
-To demonstrate the robustness of BKF with respect to both the size of $\mathcal{H}_1$ (denoted as $v$) and the number of features ($p$), we compare the performances of BKF with the model-$\textbf{X}$ knockoff filter and 2 multi-knockoffs on datasets with different numbers of features and different sizes of $\mathcal{H}_1$.
+To demonstrate the robustness of BKF with respect to both the size of $\mathcal{H}_1$ (denoted as $|\mathcal{H}_1|=v$) and the number of features ($p$), we compare the performances of BKF with the model-$\textbf{X}$ knockoff and 2 multi-knockoffs on datasets with different numbers of features and different sizes of $\mathcal{H}_1$.
 In all datasets, the sample size is fixed as $n=200$ and vectors $\textbf{x}_1,\ldots,\textbf{x}_n$ are generated under the setup of Section \ref{NandA} and Case (i) of Section \ref{Var} with $\rho=0.6$.
-With $p\in\{100,200,500,1000\}$ and $v\in\{1,\ldots,30\}$, responses $y_1,\ldots,y_n$ of each dataset are generated from model (\ref{OLM}) with randomly chosen true non-null features in subset $\mathcal{H}_1$ of size $v$ where $\beta_j\sim {\rm Unif}[-4,4]$ if $j\in \mathcal{H}_1$ and $\beta_j=0$ otherwise.
-Since the flat prior would make the joint posterior density (\ref{Jointposterior}) degenerated, the modified spike-and-slab prior \citep{Candes2018} is used for the BKF where $\xi=0.1$ and $\tau=1$.
-The full conditionals under the modified spike-and-slab prior is given in Appendix \ref{B}.
+With $p\in\{100,200,500,1000\}$ and $v\in\{1,\ldots,30\}$, $\mathcal{H}_{1}$ of each dataset is randomly drawn from all $\binom{p}{v}$ possible subsets containing $v$ elements of $\{1,\ldots,p\}$.
+Responses $y_1,\ldots,y_n$ of each dataset are generated from model (\ref{OLM}) with randomly chosen true non-null features in subset $\mathcal{H}_1$ where

+otherwise $\beta_j=0$.
+Since the flat prior would make the joint posterior density (\ref{Jointposterior}) degenerated, the modified spike-and-slab prior with $\xi=0.1$ and $\tau=1$ \citep{Candes2018} is used for the BKF.